-Local educators, leaders, whānau and iwi understand what's best for your communities and how to provide the right support for your ākonga and learners, centred around their strengths.
+Local educators, leaders, whānau and iwi understand what's best for their communities and how to provide the right support for their ākonga and learners, centred around their strengths.
 We are committed to ensuring these voices are represented in the governance of Te Rito.

 Working in partnership

 We are co-designing and delivering Te Rito working closely with two sector working groups: Te Rau Whakatupu Māori for Māori medium and Te Rau Whakatupu Auraki for English medium.